Your preferences have been updated.

 For many, holidays are about new experiences, including soaking up the lifestyle and enjoying some of the locals’ sports and activities and in Aruba’s case there are a number that can be mastered in a day.

 Windsurfing is top of the list.
-Thanks to favourable wind and water conditions and year-round pleasant weather, Aruba is a windsurfing mecca.
+Thanks to favourable wind and water conditions and year-round pleasant weather in Aruba, the island is a windsurfing mecca.
 Every year, thousands of active travellers come to Aruba just to windsurf, primarily at the Fisherman's Huts.

 Just about anyone can learn to windsurf in one two-hour session and several watersports operators offer lessons for beginners.
 A 30-minute introduction to the equipment and hands-on instructions on land are followed by a lesson in the calm, shallow waters of the Fisherman’s Huts area, where your instructor will stay by your side and have you up and sailing in no time!